-3. Dry Thunderstorms Criteria: A fire weather watch or red flag warning will be issued for dry thunderstorm coverage of 15% or more, constituting an LAL of 6.
+3. Dry Thunderstorms Criteria: A fire weather watch or red flag warning will be issued for dry thunderstorm coverage of 15% or more

 Issuing Fire Weather Watches and Red Flag Warnings- A fire weather watch or red flag warning will be issued when fuel characteristics are "Yes" as determined and relayed by land agencies using the fuel status web page, and one of the weather criteria (as stated under 2 and 3 above) is met.